medusa-project/active-medusa/README.md

 ## Defining Entities

-Let's declare some entity/model classes. `Collection` and `Item` will correspond to Fedora 4 container nodes, and `Bytestream` will correspond to Fedora binary nodes.
-These are all common entities found in many repositories, but you could change the terminology to `Series` instead of `Collection`, and so on.
+Let's declare some entity/model classes. `Collection` and `Item` will correspond to Fedora container nodes, and `Bytestream` will correspond to Fedora binary nodes.
+These are all common entities found in many repositories, but you could change the nomenclature to `Series` instead of `Collection`, and so on.
 Note that `Collection` and `Item` inherit from `ActiveMedusa::Container` while `Bytestream` inherits from `ActiveMedusa::Binary`.
 These are the two base classes from which all of your